💡4 steps to writing a successful packaging design brief

 You can also add any other research or insights you think might be useful around the brand, niche, and target market for the packaging designer.

-Once you’ve laid out the different branding elements that need to be considered, it’s time outline the exact requirements.
+Once you’ve laid out the different branding elements that need to be considered, it’s time to outline the exact requirements.

 It’s time to lay out what the packaging design needs to look like based on all the information you’ve provided above.